Heirin/react-guide-first-assign/README.md

 # First Assignment - React
 My solution to the first assignment in React.
+This assignment is about understanding how to create new components and how to use them.
+It also addresses props and state handling.

 ## Sources
 Udemy guide on React: https://www.udemy.com/course/react-the-complete-guide-incl-redux/ \